asaboor-gh/ipyslides/README.md

 # Full Screen Presentation
 - Use [Voila](https://voila.readthedocs.io/en/stable/) for full screen prsentations.
 Your notebook remains same, it is just get run by [Voila](https://voila.readthedocs.io/en/stable/).
 - Install [Jupyterlab-Sidecar](https://github.com/jupyter-widgets/jupyterlab-sidecar).
 Fullscreen support is added natively in version > 0.4!
+- Version >= 0.5.1 is Jupyter Notebook theme aware in `Inherit` theme, so theme of slides changes based on editor theme.

 # Multi Column Support
 Starting version 0.2.0, you can use `MultiCols` class to display connected content like `ipwidgets` in columns.